 Will I receive a certificate after I complete the bootcamp?

 After successful completion of a bootcamp, you will receive a certificate of completion from CNM Ingenuity.
 As a non-credit program, your certificate of completion is not a degree.
 However, it is documentation you can show employers to let them know that you have successfully completed the bootcamp and have the skills to do the job.
+You’ll also receive a digital credential, issued using blockchain technology.
+Deep Dive Coding is one of the first training programs in the country, and the first in New Mexico, to offer these digital credentials.
 More importantly, you’ll leave with a portfolio of you work to show to a potential employer.

 Will I receive college credit for my class?